First-Time Domestic Violence Charge in CA

 • Posting bail – paying a bail bonds company to post your bail amount with the court so you can be released, pending trial.
 Bail amounts depend on the severity of the charges.

-• Released on own recognizance – the judge determines you’re low risk for not appearing in court and releases you without posting bail, as long as you agree to show up to all court dates.
+• Released on own recognizance – the judge determines if you’re low risk for not appearing in court and releases you without posting bail, as long as you agree to show up to all court dates.

 No matter how you get released from custody, expect the court to issue a criminal protective order barring you from contacting the alleged victim.
 Never violate this order.